BDC Hamburger Icon

 Mayo’s theories identify a “norm” through the degree to which a group encourages positive or negative behaviors.
 This is typically expressed through an employee handbook or workplace policies and can include formal or informal rules.

-Group cohesiveness is how a group cooperates together, defined as a group’s overall comradery or level of teamwork.
+Group cohesiveness is how a unit cooperates together.
+It’s defined as a group’s overall camaraderie or level of teamwork.

 The following are the four combinations of a group’s norm in relation to its cohesiveness:

-1. Low norm and low cohesiveness: This group is ineffective and has a minimal impact since none of the members are motivated to excel.
+1. Low norms and low cohesiveness: This group is ineffective and has minimal impact since none of the members are motivated to excel.

-2. Low norm and high cohesiveness: This group has a negative impact since fellow members encourage negative behavior.
-In a typical workplace, an example would be a group that gossips together and actively fights against management — a group with high comradery and low structure.
+2. Low norms and high cohesiveness: This group has a negative impact since fellow members encourage negative behavior.
+In a typical workplace, an example would be a group that gossips together and actively fights against management.
+In other words, a group with high camaraderie and low structure.

 4. High norms and high cohesiveness: This group has the greatest positive impact, is held to a high standard and works together to achieve its goals.

 To survive in a competitive business market, a small business must unlock the potential of its limited workforce.
-Mayo’s Theory of Management is the key to unlocking that potential.
+Mayo’s theories of management are the key to unlocking that potential.
 Here are a few benefits for small businesses.

 The core premise of Mayo’s theories is that relational factors are better motivators than simply increasing employee pay.
 This is beneficial to small businesses since their payroll potential is typically limited.